Top Company FAQ

 • 1 pt if company offers formal leadership development program

-• .5 pt if company has ERGs
+• .5 pt if sponsorship is offered at mid-level

 The TOTAL SCORE is calculated as 80% REPRESENTATION SCORE and 20% BEYOND REPRESENTATION SCORE.

-The Top Companies for Women Technologists Award Winner is the company with the highest Total score for each technical workforce size category.
+The Top Companies for Women Technologists Award Winner is the company with the highest total score for each technical workforce size category.

 Top Companies Leaders are the top 25th percentile scores of each technical workforce size.
 Top Companies Participants include all companies that participated in this year’s program that met the minimum submission requirements.